openstack-k8s-operators/data-plane-adoption/keystone.md

 Adoption
 --------

-* Set Kestone password to match the original deployment:
+* Set Keystone password and database user creation password to match the original deployment:

   ```
+  oc set data secret/osp-secret "DatabasePassword=$KEYSTONE_DATABASE_PASSWORD"
   oc set data secret/osp-secret "KeystoneDatabasePassword=$KEYSTONE_DATABASE_PASSWORD"
   ```

+  > Note: The `DatabasePassword` is currently common, affects creation
+  > of all database users.
+This should be fixed in podified control
+  > plane after the MariaDB Operator is replaced with Galera Operator.

 * Patch OpenStackControlPlane to deploy Keystone: